YeochanY/LINAC-Downtime-Analysis/README.md

 # LINAC Failure Report Analysis Pipeline

 A two-step automated pipeline for extracting and classifying LINAC (Linear Accelerator) failure reports using PDF parsing and AI-powered classification.
+Because the structure of LINAC service reports may vary across institutions, users should modify the corresponding script (report_type_processing.py) to match the specific formatting and field layout of their reports.

 ## Overview